whaynes/STCW23/jekyll/assessments/Deck/OICNW-3-2A.md

 ### Condition

-{{ "On an operational ARPA that meet the standards of 33 CFR 164.38 (or an ARPA simulator that meets applicable national and international performance standards for ARPA)." | markdownify }}
+On an operational ARPA that meet the standards of 33 CFR 164.38 (or an ARPA simulator that meets applicable national and international performance standards for ARPA).

 ### Performance requirement